Bristol Old Vic: History of the theatre

-The theatre opened on 30 May 1766 with a performance which including a prologue and epilogue given by David Garrick.
+The theatre opened on 30 May 1766 with a performance which included a prologue and epilogue given by David Garrick.
 As the proprietors were not able to obtain a royal licence, productions were announced as "a concert with a specimen of rhetorick" to evade the restrictions imposed on theatres by the Licensing Act 1737.
 This ruse was soon abandoned, but a production in the neighbouring Coopers' Hall in 1773 did fall foul of this law.

 Legal concerns were alleviated when the royal letters patent were eventually granted following the passing of the Bristol Theatre Act 1778 (18 Geo.
 3. c.
 8), and the theatre became a patent theatre and took up the name "Theatre Royal".
 At this time the theatre also started opening for the winter season, and a joint company was established to perform at both the Bath Theatre Royal and in Bristol, featuring performers such as Sarah Siddons, whose ghost, according to legend, haunts the Bristol theatre.
 The auditorium was rebuilt with a new sloping ceiling and gallery in 1800.

 From 1819 the theatre was managed by William M'Cready the elder, with little success, and then, following his death in 1834 by his widow, the actress Sarah M'Cready.
 Following her death in 1853 the M'Creadys' son-in-law James Chute took over.

 However, he became overcommitted, running the Bath Theatre Royal, the Theatre Royal Bristol and the new Prince's Theatre, opened in 1867.
 In 1881 the lease on the theatre was taken up by popular actor George Melville, who invested heavily in it, carrying out heavy refurbishment.
 Despite the popularity of his pantomime performances, he struggled to make a profit and gave up the lease in 1893.
 Failures to invest in the decaying fabric of the building in the late nineteenth century and early twentieth century, legal battles between the proprietors and the managers, as well as the shifting nature of popular entertainment, saw the theatre struggle up to the time it was taken over by the Old Vic in 1943.

 Historic documents from the history of the Theatre Royal and Bristol Old Vic can be found at Bristol Archives and University of Bristol Theatre Collection.